Boca Grande Bike Path: Route Description

-The Boca Grande Bike Path begins at the north end of Gasparilla Island just south of the Boca Grande Causeway.
-It parallels Gasparilla Road from the causeway to downtown Boca Grande, where it runs through the downtown area and passes the historic Charlotte Harbor and Northern Railway Depot.
-A little ways south of the depot, the path travels west off the railroad path and continues south along Gulf Boulevard south past Gasparilla Island Lights and terminating at Gasparilla Island State Park.
+The Boca Grande Bike Path begins at the north end of Gasparilla Island on the access road behind 5800 Gasparilla Road.
+It parallels Gasparilla Road from the causeway, passing behind the historic Charlotte Harbor and Northern Railway Depot a few blocks before reaching 1st Street.
+At 1st Street it runs west through the downtown area and turns south to continue along Gulf Boulevard past Gasparilla Island Lights, terminating at Belcher Road and Gulf Boulevard.